Hellooooo Stratford!

 Based on that alone, because I know nothing really, I blame the Loral.
 Don’t make NEIPAs with Loral.
 It just doesn’t work.
 On top of the taste, there was a distinct lack of aroma, which is also a big miss with these big IPAs.

-Ah, yes, the Ring of fire chile beer!
+Ah, yes, the Ring of fire chili beer!
 No aroma again, but I don’t think they care about that on this one.
 It’s all about the fire, baby!
 And there’s fire here indeed.
 By the way, shout out to Social Distortion for actually doing a good cover of Johnny Cash’s classic.
 Being the old grouch that I am, I usually hate “punk” or metal covers of songs.
 Props.

 I also usually hate gimmick beers.
 This one was too hot and not “beery” enough, but I didn’t hate it.
 No one can hang out and drink a sixer of this stuff, but I don’t think that’s the point here.
 The point is to be ROCK ‘N ROLL, BABY!
 And they’ve succeeded with the Ring of Fire beer.
 I guess.

 If you’re into this whole music thing, they’ve put together a song playlist of the songs they’ve name beers after.
 This is a pretty cool idea and I’m sure your father will dig it.
-(Jokes aside, Foo Fighters are on there, and the Foos are great.)

 A note about the 3 pictures above captioned “Bro,” “Brah,” and “Bruh.”
 I’m pretty sure that is not an ideal way to fill 16 oz cans.
 I’m sure it’s done all over the place and it probably doesn’t matter all that much.
 (If you fill your to-go cans one by one like this from the tap, your volume of to-go cans is so low that very few people will complain about the oxidation that surely results from this method.